scacela/oci-lakehouse-pipeline/README.md

 	```
 	8. Choose the option for `Customized Scopes`, and then click `Download Token`.
 This will initiate the download of a token file to your local machine called `tokens.tok`.
 	9. Open `tokens.tok` from your download location, using a text editor, and from its contents, copy to your clipboard the string of characters represented as `<VALUE>` in: `{"app_access_token":"<VALUE>"}`
-	10. On your first tab, paste the contents of your clipboard into the `OAC IDCS Access Token` field.
+	10. On your browser tab with the `Configure Variables` section of Resource Manager, paste the contents of your clipboard into the `OAC IDCS Access Token` field.

 6. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 7. Select the checkbox for `Run Apply`, and click `Create`.